Azambuja – Santarem

 Café Campino:

-We saw a small café on our left as we walked on top of the flood barrier and carefully made our way down to have that important coffee.
-Café Campino also offered sweet pastries and we were happy to share one between us.
+We saw a small café on our left as we walked on top of the flood barrier and carefully walked down to drink that all important coffee.
+Café Campino also offered sweet pastries and we shared one between us.

 Coffee and a sweet pastry at Café Campino

-The people at these small villages are very friendly.
-They might not always be able to speak English (it is Portugal after all), but they always have a big smile and wished us “Bom Caminho”.
-It is true that it might differ a lot from the Camino Frances, but the Portuguese Camino did not lack any hospitality!
+The people in these small towns are very friendly.
+They may not always speak English (this is Portugal after all) but they always had a big smile and wished us “Bom Caminho”.
+It is true that it may be very different from the Camino Frances, but the Portuguese Camino did not lack hospitality!

 Another tiled house – a trademark of Portugal

-The town of Valada was just 2.4km further where we saw bigger cafés as the one in Reguengo, but we continued our walk since we already had something to eat and drink.
+The village of Valada was only 2.4 km further where we saw bigger cafés than the one in Reguengo, but we continued our walk as we already had something to eat and drink.

 No facilities for the next 16.2km:

-In Porto de Muge we stopped to buy water and some sweets to take us all the way to Santarem … there are no facilities for the last 16.2km and you need to make sure you have enough snacks and water for this stretch.
+In Porto de Muge we stopped to buy water and sweets to take us to Santarem.
+There are no facilities for the last 16.2 km and you should make sure you have enough snacks and water for this stretch.

-On our way to Santarem we saw the Tejo river occasionally.
+On the way to Santarem we occasionally saw the Tejo River.
 The road also took us past a variety of crops and the wide farm tracks opened up all the way to Santarem.

 Tranquility on our way to Santarem

-And then, tired from walking almost 30km and with only another 2.5km to go, we got to the steepest hill ever!
-It’s always difficult to show the steepness of these hills on photo’s, but believe me … it was STEEP!
+And then, tired from almost 30km of walking and with 2.5km to go, we came to the steepest hill ever!
+It’s always hard to explain just how steep some of these hills really are, but trust me … it was STEEP!

 An old Roman road next to the main road on our way to Santarem

-A welcome sight – We were now in Santarem!
+A welcome sight – We are now in Santarem

-As we arrived in Santarem, we stopped at the very first café to have a beer – that steep uphill required all of our energy!
+When we arrived in Santarem, we stopped at the very first café to have a beer – that steep climb took all our energy!

 Accommodation – Santarem: